Earn a degree that makes a difference!

 - Program overview

-- Checklist for BA Environmental Governance honours program in Geography and Political Science
+- Checklist for students who enrolled in BA Environmental Governance honours program in Fall 2021 or after

 We have expertise in biodiversity conservation, fisheries management, food security, marine conservation, and renewable energy development.
 Our faculty are recognized locally and internationally for their research, and they bring their research into the classroom.